Nahid Islam: Convener of National Citizen Party

 Nahid delivering a speech at the Nagorik Coalition event, May 2025.

 Nahid resigned as an adviser on February 25 to be the convener of the National Citizen Party (NCP), with the affiliation of Students Against Discrimination and Jatiya Nagorik Committee.
 On 28 February, he was officially designated as the convener of new party.

-In his inaugural speech, Nahid declared that there would be no place for pro-India or pro-Pakistan politics in Bangladesh and acknowledged that his party would focus on the national interests of Bangladeshi people with a self-reliant economy.
+In his inaugural speech, Nahid declared that there would be no place for pro-India or pro-Pakistan politics in Bangladesh and stated that his party would focus on the national interests of Bangladeshi people with a self-reliant economy.
 He also outlined his party's goal to establish a "new democratic constitution" for the "second republic".

-In March 2025, it was reported that Nahid could run for either Dhaka-9 or Dhaka-11 in the next general election.
+In 2026, he was elected from the Dhaka-11 constituency in the 2026 general election.